m8hav/cu-lab-work/README.md

 # cu-lab-work
- Chitkara University Lab Practical Codes and Scripts
+## BE CSE Chitkara University Lab Practical Codes and Scripts